Innovative sustainable fabrics for the future

 The cells transform into an inter-connected 3-dimensional network.
 They then process, tan and dye this material so that it becomes a soft, supple, hard-wearing material similar to leather.

-Banana fibres
+Banana Fibres

 This particular fabric isn’t new – people have used it since the 13th century.
-They create it from the stems and stalks of bananas, by-products that we have little use for and normally throw away as waste.
+Workers create it from the stems and stalks of bananas, by-products that we have little use for and normally throw away as waste.

 We use banana fibre to make various different material of various weights and thickness.
 Over the centuries they have made ropes, mats and even hand-crafted paper out of banana fibre.
 Currently, they use the fibre to make vegan wallets, handbags and beads as well as paper.